xy-grainsynth/workshop/README.md

    var voice = [];
    ```

- 9. add feedback delay effect to the grain
+ 9. optional: add feedback delay effect to the grain

-10. enhance the GUI to control the granular synth parameters
+10. optional: enhance the GUI to control the granular synth parameters
    - grain param monitors
 11. test/play with the built synth, and define a sound that associates with a climate condition using the GUI, defining associations with climate scenarios